Safety in the Snow

 As a someone who learned to drive in Houston, I have lived in Colorado for 12+years, have taken many classes, and there have been days recently that I have no desire to get in my car.
 It’s not my experience that I’m worried about, it’s the tourists who do not know how to drive, and are renting cars at Denver International Airport that are not properly equipped.
 The other unknown factors are obviously avalanches, snow, ice, and black ice (ice you cannot see nor anticipate).
+Safety in the snow often means avoiding the roads altogether.

 Here is a great video – watch the whole thing!: